mvysny/karibu-dsl/karibu-dsl-v8/README.md

 However, to quickly test out Karibu DSL you can simply start with one of the example applications below.

-### UI Base Application
+### UI Base Example Application

-A very simple Gradle-based application archetype is located here: https://github.com/mvysny/karibu-helloworld-application The project only shows a very simple Button, so it is an ideal quick start application for experimenting and further development.
+A very simple Gradle-based example application is located here: [karibu-helloworld-application](https://github.com/mvysny/karibu-helloworld-application).
+The project only shows a very simple Button, so it is an ideal quick start application for experimenting and further development.
 And you can always consult the [example-v8](example-v8) project for interesting components or new ways how to use them.

-To generate the archetype and run the app:
+To checkout the example app and run it:

 ```bash
 git clone https://github.com/mvysny/karibu-helloworld-application